rafaelmend3s/vulnerable-front-end/README.md

 - It will start building a container based on the `./devcontainer/Dockerfile`
 ![build-codespace](./docs/build-codespaces.png)

-- Once the build is completed, your VS Code will start in your browser
+- Once the buillld is completed, your VS Code will start in your browser
 ![started-codespace](./docs/started-codespaces.png)

 ## Create a new branch